-Chelsea boots originate in England in the mid-19th century.
-They've only strayed from home just recently.
-The elasticized wonders were a staple in mid-’60s London scenes and protected the feet of seemingly every British invader — from John to Ringo.
+Chelsea boots originated in England in the mid-19th century.
+Then, they were called "Paddock boots," a short style for equestrian functions.
+They've only strayed from home — and horse riding — just recently.
+The elasticized wonders were a staple in mid-’60s London scenes and protected the feet of seemingly every British invader — from John Lennon to Ringo Starr.
 Recently, they’ve seen a revival on many of menswear’s best-dressed.

 Further, designers from all over have riffed on the shape over and over and over again, resulting in a rich landscape of iterations to choose from.
-Whether you're looking for a pair that's polished or preppy, with a bit of street cred or suit-friendly, here 13 different Chelsea boots to choose from.
+Whether you're looking for a pair that's polished or preppy (to wear with an Oxford and chinos), with a bit of street cred (to wear with jeans and a hoodie) or suit-friendly (to wear with a, well, suit), here are more than a dozen different Chelsea boots to choose from.